python/cpython/Doc/tutorial/errors.rst

 The sole argument to :keyword:`raise` indicates the exception to be raised.
-This must be either an exception instance or an exception class (a class that derives from :class:`Exception`).
+This must be either an exception instance or an exception class (a class that derives from :class:`BaseException`).
 If an exception class is passed, it will be implicitly instantiated by calling its constructor with no arguments::

    raise ValueError  # shorthand for 'raise ValueError()'